antvis/G6/docs/manual/middle/nodeGroup.en.md

 The result: <br /><img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*iftmRrdqR7cAAAAAAAAAAABkARQnAQ' width=400/>

-<br />To controll the nodes and the groups, we are going to assign the behaviors to them.
+<br />To controll the nodes and the groups, we now assign the behaviors to them.

 ### Manipulate the Group